 What to Expect in Every Phase of Migraines

-Migraines are not your ordinary headache.
+Any migraine chiropractor in Farmington will agree that migraines are not your ordinary headache.
 Migraines involve neurological symptoms that can be debilitating for sufferers, and these symptoms may or may not include an intense headache.
 Migraine episodes can last 4 to 72 hours and move through four stages:

 - Prodrome Phase: This is the first indication that a migraine episode will take place.
 Prodrome symptoms can be felt anywhere from 2 hours to 2 days before the onset of a migraine.
 Some of the symptoms are moodiness, food cravings, nausea, sensitivity to odors and noise, and a stiff neck.
 It may or may not include an aura.